The number of primes in short intervals and numerical calculations for Harman's sieve: The final decomposition I: Lower Bound

 and we conclude that

-The lower constant $0.03$ can be slightly improved by more careful decompositions.
+The lower constant $0.004$ can be slightly improved by more careful decompositions and accurate calculations.
 The lower bounds for other values of $\theta$ between $0.52$ and $0.525$ can be proved in the same way, so we omit the calculation details.
-One can check our Mathematica code for them to verify the numerical calculations.
+One can check our code for them to verify the numerical calculations.